 Lastly, add in the price of gas, which for us was around $80 every two days based on our driving.
 We had to fill up with diesel.

 I also searched around, but I loved Auto Europe.
 They had quick and easy service, acted professionally, and gave us a solid car.
 We didn’t have a single problem.

-Tips For Driving In Iceland In The Winter
+8 Tips For More Safely And Successfully Driving In Iceland In The Winter

-Imagine leaving barely snowing Reykjavík first thing in the morning.
+Imagine leaving lightly flurrying Reykjavík first thing in the morning.
 You check road conditions on your phone and with the hotel.
-All looks smooth!
+All looks smooth.
 You head out barely 30-minutes into your Golden Circle tour.

 Then, you disappear.
 The road disappears.
 Everyone has stopped, and there is an accident in front of you.
 You can’t really see it, though.

 You make a call to turn around.
 This is an unfamiliar land.
 You are in a whiteout.
 Your GPS and cell service are wavering, and you only know the way back and not forward.
 Gosh only knows what happens if this weather gets worse ahead.

 Returning to the hotel you just checked out of, you look at weather conditions.
 That road has officially been labeled a blizzard area and the road gate is up now.
 Within a 45-minute period, a clear road is closed.

 Does this sound like an oddly true story?
 If yes, it’s because it is.